 - He is too old to play football with the kids.

-- Dave is intelligent enough to do the write thing.
+- Dave is intelligent enough to do the right thing.

 - You’re not working fast enough